hkamel/MCW-IoT-for-business/Whiteboard design session/WDS student guide - IoT for business.md

 Following this same mandate of ease of use and future flexibility without overtaxing an already busy city IT department, Relecloud is seeking options for capturing and displaying time series data that allows the end user to easily combine all of the data in any number of ways, with advanced querying and filtering options, and that can automatically handle schema changes of incoming telemetry and new device types as they are added.
 Additionally, this data needs to be accessible by an external web application for managing alerts and device management and must be able to display the raw data within a given timeframe, without pre-aggregation, at scale.

-#### Customer needs
+### Customer needs

-1. Reduce bus maintenance costs by analyzing city bus telemetry and applying predictive analysis provided by a trained machine learning model.
+1. Reduce bus maintenance costs by analyzing city bus telemetry and applying predictive analysis provided by a trained machine learning model

-2. Detect other anomalies, such as bus driver behavior, that can be sent as needed.
+2. Detect other anomalies, such as bus driver behavior, that can be sent as needed

-3. Reduce the amount of information transmitted to the cloud by buses, which use expensive cellular data.
+3. Reduce the amount of information transmitted to the cloud by buses, which use expensive cellular data

-4. Store the bus telemetry data locally when offline and send when internet connectivity is available.
+4. Store the bus telemetry data locally when offline and send when internet connectivity is available

-5. Send regular location updates of city buses that can be used to display on a map, update bus routes, and track traffic conditions.
+5. Send regular location updates of city buses that can be used to display on a map, update bus routes, and track traffic conditions

-6. Use the traffic information from the buses to help inform the timing of traffic lights.
+6. Use the traffic information from the buses to help inform the timing of traffic lights

-7. Install IoT devices on traffic lights for maintenance purposes.
+7. Install IoT devices on traffic lights for maintenance purposes

 8. Easily combine all of the time series data in a single pane of view, with advanced querying and filtering options, and that can automatically handle schema changes of incoming telemetry and new device types as they are added.

-9. Have a custom web application to view the buses and traffic lights on a map, manage device provisioning, alert rules, reference data, and control messages.
+9. Have a custom web application to view the buses and traffic lights on a map, manage device provisioning, alert rules, reference data, and control messages

-#### Customer objections
+### Customer objections

 1. If bus data is collected offline and sent later on, how can we be certain that the time series data is not displayed out of order from when it was captured?